-Students interested in Computer Science may choose to pursue a minor either to supplement the work in their majors or to fulfill the requirements for a related area within their majors.
-The minor in Computer Science requires that students complete six courses for a total of 18 credits.
+Students interested in Computer Science may choose to pursue a minor either to supplement the work in their major or to fulfill the requirements for a related area within their major.
+The minor in Computer Science requires that students complete five courses for a total of 15 credits.
 Three of the credits may also be used to satisfy Natural Science (NS2) requirements for General Education.